-The project identifies the following five major types of evidence relevant for accountability:
+In line with the above levels, the project identifies the following five major types of evidence relevant for accountability:

-- Data processing practices: evidence on operational practices such as replication, storage, deletion, copy, access, optimization, consent, security, segregation, proofs of retrievability, etc. - Data collection practices: evidence on data collection practices such as policies compliance, privacy issues, security breaches, etc. - notification: evidence that notifications were sent to the interested stakeholders in case of privacy issues (unauthorized access, etc.), policy violations, security breaches (data leakage, data lost, corrupted or tampered, etc.) and services or policy modifications, as well as service practices and users rights; - Remediation: evidence on remediation to their customers in case of security breaches, privacy issues and policy violations. - Organisational practices: evidence on requirements related to employee's training, system certifications, privacy policies, etc.
+- Data processing practices: evidence on operational practices such as replication, storage, deletion, copy, access, optimization, consent, security, segregation, proofs of retrievability, etc. - Data collection practices: evidence on data collection practices such as policies compliance, privacy issues, security breaches, etc. - Notification: evidence that notifications were sent to the interested stakeholders in case of privacy issues (unauthorized access, etc.), policy violations, security breaches (data leakage, data lost, corrupted or tampered, etc.) and services or policy modifications, as well as service practices and users rights; - Remediation: evidence on remediation to their customers in case of security breaches, privacy issues and policy violations. - Organisational practices: evidence on requirements related to employee's training, system certifications, privacy policies, etc.